MartinPellizzer/terrawhisper-compiler/articles/acorus-calamus/botany/morphology.md

 The margin of Acorus calamus leaves is typically entire and may have a slightly wavy appearance.
 Their venation is parallel, and the lamina is simple and undivided.
 A prominent midrib runs through the length of each leaf.
 These leaves attach directly to the stem without petioles and lack stipules.

 One notable feature of Acorus calamus leaves is their persistence, as they remain evergreen throughout the plant's life cycle.

+The following table shows in detail the morphological characteristics of Acorus calamus leaves.

 | Characteristic | Description |
 | --- | --- |